dougeby/IntuneDocs/intune/planning-guide-design.md

 ## Intune tenant location

 If your organization has global presence, make sure to plan where your tenant resides when you subscribe to the service.
-The country is defined when you sign up for an Intune subscription for the first time, and map to regions around the world which are listed below:
+The country is defined when you sign up for an Intune subscription for the first time, and map to regions around the world, which are listed below:

 -   North America